jiangzz-lab/task-manager/README.md

 1. **Frontend Container**: Serves the React application on port 5173
 2. **Backend Container**: Runs the FastAPI server on port 8000

-The containers are configured to communicate with each other through the Docker network, and volumes are used to persist the SQLite database.
+The containers are configured to communicate with each other through the Docker network, and a named volume is used to persist the SQLite database across container restarts.

+### Database Persistence

+The application uses a named Docker volume (`db-data`) to ensure that the SQLite database persists across container restarts.
+The `entrypoint.sh` script includes logic to:

+1. Check if the database file exists and is a valid SQLite database
+2. Initialize the database schema if it doesn't exist
+3. Add any missing columns to existing tables (for backward compatibility)

+This ensures that your tasks are preserved even when you restart the Docker containers.

 ### Technology Choices